nemo0622/pokeemerald-expansion/README.md

 - Add new Emotes using Reakain's Emote spritesheet (so cute!)
     - Go through major story events and add relevant emotes
     - Also try to add them to other things (ex: crying Emote when DexNav Pokémon disappears)

+- Continue Mapping and Scripting through Palati City
+- After beating Palati City Gym, have Niko and Rania run up to you in a panic as a thunderstorm starts.
+Say thatNiko got a call from a friend in Sofos City that Team Chimera took over their Acropolis temple, and warp theretogether immediately!
+    - This will be the legendary Pokémon / Team Chimera takeover arc!
+The boss, Kalliope, uses the reassembled Ancient Mechanism to summon Celebi and the Legendary Dogs to the temple.
+She bends Celebi to her will, using its power to convert the legendaries into their ancient forms - Walking Wake, Raging Bolt, and Gouging Fire.
+Kalliope and Team Chimera vanish, and extreme weather starts all over the region
+        - Extreme weather: set a flag that is checked on every outdoors map.
+Like how Pythios does it, when the flag is set, set the weather of the map to a random extreme weather (WEATHER_FOG_HORIZONTAL, WEATHER_DOWNPOUR, or WEATHER_DROUGHT)
+    - Niko tells player of ancient mythology of Ho-oh and Lugia, found at a Fiery Tower (Tower of Dioxippus) and a Watery Temple (the Sunken Temple in the Sea of Vulcai)
+        - Recommends capturing them, as they may be the only thing strong enough to settle them
+        - At each location, the Player will find a TEAM CHIMERA ADMIN (fire and water, respectively) waiting for them!
+Ho-oh and Lugia will bear witness to your battle, as you catch the Admins in the process of catching them
+            - The admins use powerful teams, plus Walking Wake and Gouging Fire respectively!
+Raging Bolt will be reserved for the final battle with Kalliope, with the signature move Thunderclap being a whole other level of threatening lol
+    - Rania tells player that Team Chimera grunts have been spotted in an abandoned town south of Port Pello, speculating that that's where they went
+        - Also happens to be the old location for the 8th gym, hOw aBoUt tHaT!
+Player encouraged to head south of Port Pello and strike at the heart of Team Chimera

 - Work on ideas from note on phone
     - Elite Redux inspired abilities & moves
     - New areas: